Beyoncé's father Mathew Knowles is battling breast cancer

-WASHINGTON — It is not clear how long ago the 67-year-old famous father and longtime manager of Beyoncé Knowles was diagnosed with breast cancer.
-Knowles announced on Twitter Tuesday afternoon that he would be making an announcement on Good Morning America on Wednesday October 2nd, which was retweeted on Good Morning America's twitter account.
+WASHINGTON — Mathew Knowles, father of and longtime manager of Beyoncé Knowles, has been diagnosed with breast cancer.

+Mathew, 67, announced on Twitter Tuesday afternoon that he would be making an announcement on Good Morning America Wednesday.
+GMA also tweeted a promo for the interview, revealing the diagnosis.

-The show also shared a short promo of the interview on twitter where host Michael Strahan asked Beyoncé's father how his family has dealt with the diagnosis.
+The show also shared a short promo of the interview on Twitter in which host Michael Strahan asked Beyoncé's father how his family has dealt with the diagnosis.

 RELATED: Why is the internet crying this week?
 Lizzo and Spider-Man